 - as an ingredient in soups or sauces

-If you love trying traditional recipes, you could make an autumn soup with chestnut cream as the base – just as easy as other classic recipes from holistic cooking.
+If you like trying traditional recipes, you could make an autumn soup with chestnut cream as the base – just as easy as other classic dishes from the Hildegard kitchen.

 Chestnut cream recipe – here's how it works